 Since our evaluations are a full 90 minutes, there is often time to start treatment on your first visit.
 Your therapist will communicate to you what they are finding and will start treatment that day, often prescribing you some “homework” to work on right away, to start improving your condition.

 What does the treatment look like?

-Pelvic floor physical and occupational therapy is a great option for kids with toileting issues, because treatments pose a low risk of side effects and treatment can be very effective.
+Pelvic floor physical therapy is a great option for kids with toileting issues, because treatments pose a low risk of side effects and treatment can be very effective.

 The physical therapists at Fusion Wellness and Physical Therapy can help kids with incontinence and pelvic floor dysfunction in the following ways:

 Pediatric pelvic floor issues can lead to more serious symptoms later on in life.
 Pediatric pelvic floor therapy can help your child get on track with normal bowel and bladder function.
 Let the therapists at Fusion and Femina Physical Therapy help you along the journey back to wellness and function!
 Make an appointment today and let’s get started.